-- The Advisory Board for the Education and Prevention of Sexual Assault (ABEPSA) - Student Advocates of Gender Equality (SAGE) - Coalition on Gender and Sexuality (COGS)
+- The Advisory Board for the Education and Prevention of Sexual Assault (ABEPSA) - Coalition on Gender and Sexuality (COGS) - Coalition Against Sexual Assault and Advocacy (CoSAAA) - SOAR

 VIII: Policy Concerning Monitoring and Recording Off-campus Criminal Activity through Local Police

 The Director of Campus Public Safety has the ability to reach out to the Patrol Division Commander as our liaison contact with the Conway Police Department, to share information and to gather additional information about relevant crimes.
 Hendrix will work with the local police when concerns are brought to our attention that affect the campus or our community.